Nandurbar Amchur: Geographical indication

 It was awarded the Geographical Indication (GI) status tag from the Geographical Indications Registry, under the Union Government of India, on 30 March 2024 and is valid until 19 October 2031.

 Amu Aakha Ek Se Farmers Producer Company Limited from Dhadgaon, proposed the GI registration of Nandurbar Amchur.
-After filing the application in November 2020, the Amchur Powdere was granted the GI tag in 2024 by the Geographical Indication Registry in Chennai, making the name "Nandurbar Amchur" exclusive to the region.
+After filing the application in November 2020, the Amchur Powder was granted the GI tag in 2024 by the Geographical Indication Registry in Chennai, making the name "Nandurbar Amchur" exclusive to the region.
 It thus became the 38th type of goods from Maharashtra to earn the GI tag.

 The GI tag protects the Amchur from illegal selling and marketing, and gives it legal protection and a unique identity.